nvfp/carbon/README.md

 This is a Python utilities module developed by the [author](https://nvfp.github.io) that bundles functions used across many of his projects.

-Quick Tip: If you're here because you need to run a specific project that uses this module, simply follow the **Installation** section.
+*Quick Tip*: If you're here because you need to run a specific project that uses this module, simply follow the **Installation** section.

 ## Installation

 - Manual:
-    - Download the latest `stable` version of this repository from the [releases](https://github.com/nvfp/carbon/releases) section.
+    1. Download the latest `stable` version of this repository from the [releases](https://github.com/nvfp/carbon/releases) section.
-    - Remove the version number (`carbon-1.x.x` -> `carbon`).
+    2. Remove the version number (`carbon-1.x.x` -> `carbon`).
-    - Place it in a folder where Python can recognize it as a module (e.g. `~/code/carbon`).
+    3. Place it in a folder where Python can recognize it as a module (e.g. `~/code/carbon`).

 ## Try it